amaldu/AntiSpam-NLP-Pipeline/notebooks/experimentation/README.md

 Situation B: a SPAM email is incorrectly categorized as legitimate, meaning it reaches the user's inbox.
 This can lead to users receiving unwanted or even harmful emails, such as phishing attempts, which can damage trust or cause security issues.

 Trade-off between FP and FN: in spam detection, there's often a trade-off between false positives and false negatives.
 A model that minimizes false positives might allow more false negatives, and vice versa.
-It's important to balance these to fit the needs of the specific application.
+In our case I decided that sending HAM e-mails to the SPAM inbox would be more problematic than the other way around.
+That's the reason behind using F0.5-score

 # Base-model BOW + Multinomial Naive Bayes